acsadam0404/vaadin-spring-touchkit/README.md

     * Use dummy ["touchkit" theme](https://github.com/mstahv/vaadin-spring-touchkit/blob/master/src/main/java/org/vaadin/tkspring/MainUI.java#L16) (empty theme, TouhcKit default them comes from GWT module, saves quite a lot of bytes). vaadin-themes can be removed.
     * Use a specialized version of VaadinSpringServlet that has VaadinTouchKitServlet feature build into it.
 This will make many features like home screen icons, "full screen mode", offline mode etc. possible.
         * Define [the special servlet](https://github.com/mstahv/vaadin-spring-touchkit/blob/master/src/main/java/org/vaadin/tkspring/SpringAwareTouchKitServlet.java) (feel free to copy paste this example)
         * Configure your application to use it instead of default SpringVaadinServlet.
-In Boot app e.g. with [this](https://github.com/mstahv/vaadin-spring-touchkit/blob/master/src/main/java/org/vaadin/tkspring/Application.java#L19-L22) and [this](https://github.com/mstahv/vaadin-spring-touchkit/blob/master/src/main/java/org/vaadin/tkspring/Application.java#L11-L12) code snippet to your configuration.
+In Boot app e.g. with [this](https://github.com/mstahv/vaadin-spring-touchkit/blob/master/src/main/java/org/vaadin/tkspring/Application.java#L15-L18) will do the trick.

 This example uses Spring Boot, but the setup logically the same with basic Spring project.